j3-signalroom/iac-snowflake-admin_service_user-rsa_key_credentials_creation-script/README.md

-# IaC Snowflake Admin User RSA Key Credentials Creation Script
+# IaC Snowflake Admin Service User RSA Key Credentials Creation Script
 This script greatly enhances the efficiency and security of an enterprise's operations.
-It aims to simplify the process of creating Snowflake admin users who use RSA key pair authentication.
-These admin users will eventually be responsible for creating Snowflake User or Service Accounts.  **Especially since as of November 2025, Snowflake announced in 2024 that it will [block single-factor password authentication](https://www.snowflake.com/en/blog/blocking-single-factor-password-authentification/) for user and service accounts!**
+It aims to simplify the process of creating Snowflake admin service users who use RSA key pair authentication.
+These admin service users will eventually be responsible for creating Snowflake User or Service Accounts.  **Especially since as of November 2025, Snowflake announced in 2024 that it will [block single-factor password authentication](https://www.snowflake.com/en/blog/blocking-single-factor-password-authentification/) for user and service accounts!**

 ![holy-shit-shocked](.blog/images/holy-shit-shocked.gif)